ritikrajkvs/CineGPT/README.md

   - **GPT Search:**

       - A dedicated search page with an input bar.
-      - Uses the OpenAI API to generate movie suggestions based on user queries.
+      - Uses the GEMINI API to generate movie suggestions based on user queries.
       - Integrates TMDB to fetch movie posters for the suggested titles.

   - **Additional Features:**